Facilities Planning Resources

 Educational Master Plan

-The Strategic Plan outlines the goals, strategies, objectives, and actions that will guide the future of the Colleges and hjelp it fullfill its mission, vision, values, and goals.
+The Educational Strategic Plan outlines the goals, strategies, objectives, and actions that will guide the future of the District and help it to fulfill its mission, vision, values, and goals.

 Measure B